agajera/crime_prediction/README.md

 ### Acknowledgements
-Credit goes to https://github.com/tina31726/Crime-Prediction/ From above link, I have used the dataset.
+Credit goes to https://github.com/tina31726/Crime-Prediction/ From mentioned link, I have used the dataset.

 Also, Credit goes to the reference research paper for this study -- Jos´e Ribeiro, Lair Meneses, Denis Costa, Wando Miranda, and Ronnie
 Alves.
 Prediction of Homicides in Urban Centers: A Machine Learning Approach.